stonevil/dotFiles/README.md

-### dotFIles in full redevelopment right now.
+### dotFiles in full redevelopment right now.
 Use for you own risk.

 ## dotFiles